TanujKhanna0210/Words-App-2/README.md

-# Words App using Navigation component
+# Words App (using Navigation component)
+The Words app is a simple dictionary app, with a list of letters, words for each letter, and the ability to look up definitions of each word in the browser.

+The navigation is implemented using three key parts of the Navigation component : NavigationGraph, NavHost and NavController.